-Exercise in general can be a great stressbuster.
-But don't underestimate the power of a hike.
+Exercise in general can be a great stress buster and you can't underestimate the power of a hike.
 There are plenty of benefits from reducing anxiety to helping you build muscle — and you don't need to go hard-core to net the many benefits of it, either.
 It doesn't take a lot to get started.
 All you really need are two key items: proper footwear and a day bag (to carry your water, granola bar etc.) Still not convinced.
 Here are some compelling reasons to get you outside.

 Makes You Happier: there is nothing greater than feeling the crisp air against your face, or the sound of the leaves rustling, while walking through nature.
 A feeling of an all-encompassing calm will come over you, whether its flat terrain or a hilly stretch, hiking helps us stay centred and focused in the moment to what’s around.